 Several events were created to promote audience interaction and input.
-A community art project where the audience adds to a drawing when prompted with the question “what does healing look like?”
+First, we featured a community art project where the audience added to a drawing when prompted with the question, “What does healing look like?”
 Ours was available post-show, but it might be valuable to have it available before and after to allow them to see the shift.
 It might also be helpful have the actors to start the drawing before opening night to make it even more enticing for the audience.
 The “Ballot Box” and a “Community Building Activity” were also popular as they both encouraged audience interaction and input.
-We asked the audience, “what is one word you would use to describe your community?”
+We asked the audience, “What is one word you would use to describe your community?”
 We placed their answer in the ballot box.
 The community building activity gave audience members the opportunity to brainstorm together.
 Giving them materials like construction paper and play dough, we asked them to work together to build some sort of figure that represents the city.
 Both of these activities are useful as the words and ideas from the audience can provide excellent prompts for a post-show discussion.
 There was also a section in the lobby devoted to material from the Orlando United Assistance Center and Victim Services.

 The playwright mentioned that he hoped audiences would recognize the people of Newtown in their own communities.
-The lobby activities not only helped the audience walk into the show feeling more connected to the production, it reminder Orlando that we have much more work to do for ourselves and for the nation.
+The lobby activities not only helped the audience walk into the show feeling more connected to the production, they reminded Orlando that we have much more work to do for ourselves and for the nation.